kyra-ohare/car-migo/README.md

 ```
 This script will create a jar file from Maven package lifecycle using the embedded Maven Wrapper.

-The script also creates Docker images and spins the necessary containers.
+The script also creates Docker images and spins the necessary containers:
+- `car-migo_ui`: this is the Front-End implementation, the website application.
+- `car-migo_server`: the Back-End implementation which holds the business logic.
+- `car-migo_postgres`: the application database.
+- `car-migo_flyway`: the database version control.
+- `car-migo_pgadmin`: the database client.
+More details below.

 Visit http://localhost:8086/v1/heartbeat to ensure the server is running as expected.